codeonlyjs/website/content/guide/templateTransitions.md

 If a transition only affects the immediate child elements contained within it, the `subtree` property can be set to `false` to only monitor those elements.

-This can be used in situations where:
+This can be used in situations when:

 * elements have a very deep sub-tree that might be expensive to monitor, or
-* helements ave other unrelated transitions and animations that might confuse the end of transition detection.
+* elements have other unrelated animations that might confuse the end of transition detection.